-This article will provide you with the information you need to make an informed decision on which LCD or LED television to purchase, based on a number of factors.
-It will also give you some tips on how to increase the longevity of your television, so that you can get the most out of your investment.
+This article will provide you with the information you need to make an informed decision on whether you should buy an LCD or LED television.
+It will also give you some tips on how to increase the longevity of your television so that you can get the most out of your investment.

 Here is a quick rundown of the three most common screens found in today's market: LCD, LED, and Plasma.

 What is an LCD Screen?

 LCD, or liquid crystal display, televisions utilize a flat-panel display that uses the light-modulating properties of liquid crystals to either block light, or allow it to pass.
 These crystals (commonly referred to as pixels) each reproduce a tiny piece of an image and together, render a sharp image whose colors and transparency can be changed by either reducing or increasing electrical current.

 There are three issues that are commonly experienced with LCD models.
 The first is the response time of the screen.
 LCD devices utilize a small "processor" that coordinates pixel synchronization, and over time, the processor may become slower.
 A slowed processor may result in sudden streaks, or color changes and can only be fixed through recalibrating your television.